Stuycs-K/project03-final-9-lid-hea-jiangj/DEVLOG.md

 ### 2024-01-8 - Brief description
 CW: Changed editing feature so that it you can edit the title and content of a post separately.
 Forum asks user if they want to change title or content.
+Worked on getting data from posts.